Get Involved with Rebuilding Together New Orleans (RTNO) Completed Homes

 Our success is largely attributed to our wonderful volunteers and their dedication to helping New Orleanians.
 We thank all New Orleans’ volunteers, past, present and future, for their efforts—we couldn’t rebuild without YOU!

-If you are interested in volunteering with RTNO, please read through the following information, check out the Volunteer section of our FAQ and contact our Program Manager at (504) 636-3075 or by email to register.
+If you are interested in volunteering with RTNO, please read through the following information and check out the Volunteer Opportunities page for registration information.

 All volunteers must be 15 or older.
-Work projects are Monday – Thursday 8:30 a.m. – 4:00 p.m.
-A minimum of two workdays is preferred.
+Work projects are Monday – Friday 9 a.m. – 4:00 p.m.
 All volunteers will be asked to sign waivers of liability (those under 18 will require a parent or guardian signature), but will also be given a safety overview and general orientation onsite.

 Jobs performed on the house will vary according to the work scope and may consist of skilled or unskilled tasks, such as painting, carpentry, landscaping, etc. Usually, no more than 15-25 people will be placed at each site.
 Volunteers may be spread out among two or more sites, depending on the work scope.